Lu Zhishen: Becoming an outlaw

-Lu Zhishen has to flee Dongjing when found out to be the monk who ruined Gao Qiu's plan to kill Lin Chong.
+Lu Zhishen has to flee Dongjing when he is found to be the monk who ruined Gao Qiu's plan to kill Lin Chong.
 He comes by an inn at Cross Slope, where he is drugged and nearly butchered by the inn owner Sun Erniang, who makes buns with human flesh.
 He is saved in time by Sun's husband Zhang Qing.
 Zhang suggests he join the outlaw Deng Long on Mount Twin Dragons in Qingzhou.
 But Deng considers him a threat and barricades the only way up the hill.
 Lu runs into Yang Zhi, who has also come to join Mount Twin Dragons.
 Yang takes Lu to Cao Zheng, a butcher who has learnt martial arts from Lin Chong.
 Cao and Yang pretend that Lu has been drugged and take him up Mount Twin Dragons to be presented to Deng Long.
 Not suspecting anything, Deng lets them in.
 Lu hacks Deng to death upon seeing him and is elected the chief of the stronghold.

-After his defeat by the bandits of Liangshan Marsh, the imperial general Huyan Zhuo flees to Qingzhou (in present-day Shandong) in hope of redeeming himself by wiping out the bandits there.
+After his defeat by the bandits of Liangshan Marsh, the imperial general Huyan Zhuo flees to Qingzhou (in present-day Shandong) in the hopes of redeeming himself by wiping out the bandits there.
 One of the strongholds is Mount Twin Dragons, which, finding Huyan a tough opponent, requests help from Liangshan.
 Song Jiang, Liangshan's then second-in-command, comes to Qingzhou with a force and captures Huyan.
 The bandits of Mount Twin Dragons, led by Lu Zhishen, are absorbed into Liangshan.

 Life at Liangshan

 Lu Zhishen goes to Huayin County to invite Shi Jin and his gang at Mount Shaohua to join Liangshan.
-At Mount Shaohua, he is told that Shi is caught by Prefect He of Huazhou when he tried to rescue a woman the official has abducted in his desire to make her his concubine.
+At Mount Shaohua, he is told that Shi is caught by Prefect He of Huazhou when he tries to rescue a woman the official has abducted, desiring to make her his concubine.
 Lu goes to Huazhou alone to rescue Shi, but he is spotted behaving strangely in a crowd by He when he contemplates assassinating the official upon running into his entourage.
 Prefect He lures him into his office where he is ambushed and seized too.
 Mount Shaohua turns to Liangshan for help.
-The Liangshan outlaws rush to Huazhou, lure Prefect He out of the city and kill him.
+The Liangshan outlaws rush to Huazhou, lure Prefect He out of the city and kills him.
 They enter Huazhou and save Lu Zhishen and Shi Jin.